atliSig/tts-exercises/final_project/README_report.md

     * If you recorded your own data: describe your recording setup
     * If not: general information about the dataset.
     * Everyone: how did you trim the recordings, manually or automatically?
 If automatically, describe the method you used
-* Describe the recipe you used for the three different TTS models (or which steps are performed in these recipes):
+* Describe the recipe you used for the two different TTS models (or which steps are performed in these recipes):
     * Unit selection in Festival (steps)
     * Clustergen in Festival (steps)